 The purpose of this policy is to establish procedures for the use of service animals in the technology center, including school buildings, school vehicles and other school property.

-The technology center acknowledges its responsibility to permit students and/or adults with disabilities to be accompanied by a service animal in its facilities and programs and intends to comply with all state and federal laws, rules and regulations regarding the use of service animals by technology center employees and students with disabilities.
+The technology center acknowledges its responsibility to permit students and/or adults with disabilities to be accompanied by a service animal in its facilities and programs and intends to comply with all state and federal laws, rules and regulations regarding the use of service animals by technology center employees, students and visitors with disabilities.

 “Student” means an individual who is currently enrolled at the technology center, and includes the parents and guardians of an individual who is (a) under the age of 18, or (b) otherwise unable to manage their own affairs.